USS Chafee: Service history

 Chafee left her homeport of Pearl Harbor 20 May 2005 for her maiden deployment with the Nimitz Carrier Strike Group (CSG).
 She returned to her homeport after a regularly scheduled deployment in support of the Global War on Terrorism.

-Chafee departed Pearl Harbor 9 April 2007, as part of the San Diego-based Nimitz CSG and deployed to the U.S 5th Fleet (C5F) area of operations.
+Chafee departed Pearl Harbor 9 April 2007, as part of the San Diego–based Nimitz CSG and deployed to the U.S 5th Fleet (C5F) area of operations.
 On 1 June 2007, Chafee fired her main gun at Al-Qaeda suspects in the Puntland region of Somalia.
 The men were wanted for the 1998 United States embassy bombings.
 Chafee returned home to Pearl Harbor on 22 September 2007, marking the end a successful 167-day Western Pacific and Middle East deployment.

-Chafee is an active unit of the Pacific Fleet and operates out of Pearl Harbor, Hawaii; currently, Chafee is assigned to the Nimitz carrier group.
+Chafee is an active unit of the Pacific Fleet and operates out of Naval Station San Diego, California; currently, Chafee is assigned to the Nimitz carrier group.

 On 10 December 2020, It was reported that Chafee tested the Tomahawk Block V missile for the first time.